 Collaborative Project to meet Societal and Industry-related Challenges – Guide for Applicants

-Only approved Norwegian research organisations may apply under these calls for proposals.
-It is important to note which thematic areas are included under each call.
-You will find these listed under the heading ‘Relevant thematic areas for this call’.
-Applicants must target the grant application towards one of these thematic areas.
+Only approved Norwegian research organisations are eligible to apply.
+Please note which topics are included in the call, listed under the heading "Relevant thematic areas for this call".
+You must direct your application to one of these topics.

-- The projects develop new knowledge and generate research competence needed by society and/or the industry sector to address important societal challenges.
+- The projects develop new knowledge and build research expertise that society and/or the business community needs to meet important societal challenges.

-- The projects stimulate and encourage collaboration between research groups and actors from outside the research sector.
+- The projects stimulate and encourage collaboration between research groups and actors outside the research sector.

-- The projects promote new knowledge and competence-building in Norwegian research groups in priority areas.
+- The projects contribute to new knowledge and competence building in Norwegian research communities in priority areas.

-- The research can be of a basic and/or applied nature and benefits broad segments of society.
+- The research is of a fundamental and/or applied nature and is useful for broad groups in society.

-- The projects are either at, or close to, the research front and often include cooperation with leading international specialist groups, thus entailing significant benefits for the Norwegian groups involved.
+- The projects are either at or close to the research frontier and often include collaboration with leading international academic communities that provide a high level of benefit for the Norwegian research communities.

-- The projects may involve recruitment positions (doctoral and/or post-doctoral fellowship), but this is not a general requirement in the calls.
-Thematic areas that have priorities that indicate recruitment positions will include this in the thematic part of the call.
+- Projects may include recruitment positions (PhD and/or postdoctoral fellow), but this is not a general requirement in the call.
+Topics that have priorities that indicate recruitment positions will include this.

 - Project Owner (the research organisation that is applying)